 As stated above, data are classified on the basis of common characteristics which can either be descriptive (such as literacy, sex, honesty, etc.) or numerical (such as weight, height, income, etc.).
 Descriptive characteristics refer to qualitative phenomenon which cannot be measured quantitatively; only their presence or absence in an individual item can be noticed.
 Data obtained this way on the basis of certain attributes are known as statistics of attributes and their classification is said to be classification according to attributes.
 Such classification can be simple classification or manifold classification.
-In simple classification we consider only one attribute and divide the universe into two classes-one class consisting of items possessing the given attribute and the other class consisting of items which do not possess the given attribute.
-But in manifold classification we consider two or more attributes simultaneously, and divide that data into a number of classes (total number of classes of final order is given by 2n, where n = number of attributes considered).\ Whenever data are classified according to attributes, the researcher must see that the attributes are defined in such a manner that there is least possibility of any doubt/ambiguity concerning the said attributes.
+In simple classification we consider only one attribute and divide the universe into two classes-one class consisting of items possessing the given attribute.
+But in manifold classification we consider two or more attributes simultaneously, and divide that data into a number of classes (total number of classes of final order is given by 2n, where n = number of attributes considered).
+Whenever data are classified according to attributes, the researcher must see that the attributes are defined in such a manner that there is least possibility of any doubt/ambiguity concerning the said attributes.